tarbax/SNOS/README.md

 so after running Bruh Multisensors for 2years possibly it was time to upgrade!

+This project is a relative easy way to get started with your own SNOS Multisensor with ESPhome firmware.

+This project requires **soldering !**

 ### Why?

 I wanted a smaller and more smart sensor so i get to the drawing board.